American Marten: Profile and Information

 Share with your friends 🥹!

-The American pine marten (Martes americana), also called American marten, is a species of North American mammal belonging to the Mustelidae family.
+The American pine marten (Martes americana), also called American marten, is a North American mammal from the Mustelidae family.

-The American marten differs from the fisherman (Pekania pennanti) in that it is smaller in size and lighter in colour.
+The American marten differs from the fisherman (Pekania pennanti) in that it is smaller and lighter in color.

 • Kingdom: Animalia